About the Major

 A degree in the chemical sciences opens the door to a wide variety of careers in industry or government service, forensic chemistry in crime laboratories, commercial fields such as patent law and scientific writing, and high school science teaching.
 Many chemistry majors go on to graduate study to prepare for careers in teaching and/or research at the college or university level, or research positions in the chemical, pharmaceutical, electronics or other high-tech industries.
 A major in chemistry is also an excellent foundation for medical school or other careers in the health sciences.

-Current information regarding the requirements and program learning outcomes for the Chemical Sciences major can be found at the Office of the Registrar Catalog website.
+Current information regarding the requirements for the Chemical Sciences major can be found at the Office of the Registrar Catalog website.

 Chemical Sciences courses can be found at the Office of the Registrar Catalog Course website.